adambard/learnxinyminutes-docs/umka.html.markdown

 ```
 // Single line comment
 /* Multi line comments
- they cant't be nested */
+ they can't be nested */

 // The import statement can import other files
 import (
-	"std.um" // the standard library - included in the interpretor
+	"std.um" // the standard library - included in the interpreter
 	"map.um" // hashmaps
 	"utf8.um" // utf8 encoding and decoding
 )